MLB playoffs: Why these Yankees finally won the ALCS

 ByBradford Doolittle.
 ESPN logo

-Sunday, October 20, 2024 12:48PM
+Sunday, October 20, 2024

 CLEVELAND -- Here's the résumé of one era for a certain big league baseball team.

 It's a 14-year period.
-The team had a .566 winning percentage during that span, most in its league and second-most overall.
+The team had a .566 winning percentage during that span, most in its league and second most overall.
 It never finished below .500.
 It had the second-most wins at home and on the road.
 No team had more comeback wins.
 Only one team scored more runs, and only one had a better run differential.
 Nobody hit more home runs, and it wasn't particularly close.

-Of course, that's all regular season stuff -- what about the playoffs?
+Of course, that's all regular-season stuff -- what about the playoffs?
 The answers aren't as glowing, but they are still impressive.
 Only three teams played more postseason games.
 Only five won more postseason games.
 Only two teams hit more homers.

-These are all facts from the New York Yankees' pennant drought, the period from 2010 through 2023, which finally drew to a close on Saturday night.
+These are all facts from the New York Yankees' pennant drought, the period from 2010 through 2023, which finally drew to a close Saturday night.
 The drought -- a descriptor some woebegone franchises would dispute -- ended thanks to one mighty swing by Juan Soto that punctuated one of his signature meat grinder at-bats.
-The Yankees are back, returned to the pedestal where their fans have a historical justification for feeling they belong: On top of the American League.
+The Yankees are back, returned to the pedestal where their fans have a historical justification for feeling they belong: on top of the American League.

 "It's been a conversation every year," ALCS MVP Giancarlo Stanton said.
 "We're here now."